markusschloesser/MackieC4_P3/README.md

 What works:

 			1. Script get detected in Live 11
-			2. C4 is usable and shows parameter names, encoders can be used and pushing them defaults value
+			2. C4 is usable and shows parameter names, encoders can be used and pushing them sets default value (where existant)
-			3. track switching works, also parameter bank switching and device switching for device mode (err just broke that).
-Sends etc also work in track mode
+			3. Track switching works, also parameter bank switching and device switching for device mode (err just broke that).
 			4. (solved, works now) Parameter names do not get properly shortened.
+			5. "Sends" etc also work in track mode, BUT always shows 11 "Sends" event if there are less

-What doesn't work:
+What doesn't work / ToDo:

     1. when the last device of a track is deleted, the script goes crazy with an index error and I THINK the main problem is this:
 			RemoteScriptError: s.build_midi_map(midi_map_handle)